EAA AirVenture Oshkosh 2018: Is Oshkosh Part of Silicon Valley Now?

 Key Takeaways:

-• EAA AirVenture will host a "Funding Your Dream" roundtable discussion aimed at helping aviation micro-startups secure funding.
+• EAA AirVenture will host a "Funding Your Dream" roundtable discussion focused on supporting aviation micro-startups.

 See a mistake?
 Contact us.